HaenggiYannick/Python-Markowitz-Model/README.md

-# Python-Markowitz-Model
+# Python Markowitz Model
-This Code optimizes the strategic asset allocation using the Markowitz model
+This Code optimizes the strategic asset allocation using the Markowitz model.

 The **modern portfolio theory** (MPT) is a practical method for selecting investments in order to maximize their overall returns within an acceptable level of risk.
 This mathematical framework is used to build a portfolio of investments that maximize the amount of expected return for the collective given level of risk.